jschuster/-jschuster.github.io/_posts/2021/2021-09-29-android-studio-fix-markdown-plugin.md

 ![Markdown Preferences activate Mermaid support](../../assets/images/2021/2021-09-29-android-studio-preferences-markdown-mermaid.png)

-Using a code bock with Mermaid syntax will be rendered in the preview pane.
+Using a code block with Mermaid syntax will be rendered in the preview pane.

 ![Markdown Editor with Mermaid preview](../../assets/images/2021/2021-09-29-android-studio-editor-markdown-mermaid-preview.png)